-Forms of Economic Co-operation, Static and Dynamic Effects of Custom Union, Free Trade Agreements, WTO, and recent import and export policies.
+Forms of Economic Co-operation, Static and Dynamic Effects of Custom Union, Free Trade Agreements, WTO and Agreements, recent trends in import and export policies.

-- The students would be efficient to understand the importance of international theories to maintain trade relations at global level. - The students will have an exposure to the students that how countries specialize in certain goods and services for comparative advantage over other countries and how this changes over time. - The students will have knowledge of balance of payment and balance of trade, international monetary system and rationale of protection.
+- 1. The students would be efficient to understand the importance of international theories to maintain trade relations at global level. - 2.
+The students will have an exposure to the students that how countries specialize in certain goods and services for comparative advantage over other countries and how this changes over time. - 3.
+The students will have knowledge of balance of payment and balance of trade, international monetary system and rationale of protection.